-Many co-location facilities have security restrictions that do not allow employees of their competition into the facility.
-These types of restrictions limit the amount of assistance a co-location facility can provide.
+Many colocation facilities have security restrictions that do not allow employees of their competition into the facility.
+These types of restrictions limit the amount of assistance a colocation facility can provide.
 Some facilities will provide additional resources to assist you in the installation portion of your migration, but can provide little assistance on the de-installation or logistics portions of your project.

-Using a major shipping company for part of your migration does have its advantages, however, they are limited to transit.
+Using a major shipping company for part of your migration does have its advantages; however, they are limited to transit.
 Most major shipping companies do not specialize in the physical handling of sensitive equipment such as servers and networking equipment.

 Additionally, most standard shipping carriers do not include re-installation or cabling services that will help you get your migration completed and your environment back up and running in a timely manner.

-Marc Kodama, a SilverBack customer said it best,
+Marc Kodama, a Silverback customer said it best:

 While inexpensive labor can be attractive from a financial cost perspective, the soft cost is often much higher.
-Contract labor introduces a series of unknowns into your data center environment as well as the migration process.
-These unknowns have the potential to create and/or extend downtime, adversely affect revenue and negatively impact the overall performance of your environment and staff.
+Contract labor introduces a series of unknowns into your data center environment as well as into the migration process.
+These unknowns have the potential to create and/or extend downtime, adversely affect revenue, and negatively impact the overall performance of your environment and staff.

-Additionally, by using the inappropriate resources for different aspects of a data center migration can cause downstream issues as the project progresses.
-For example, if a network engineer is tasked with the physical installation (i.e., rack and cable) of the network equipment, they are removed and distracted from their core function of configuration, turn up and testing of the new environment.
+Additionally, using inappropriate resources for different aspects of a data center migration can cause downstream issues as the project progresses.
+For example, if a network engineer is tasked with the physical installation (i.e., rack and cable) of the network equipment, they are removed and distracted from their core function of configuration, turn up, and testing of the new environment.
 Even if they are later tasked with their core function, they are not rested and at peak performance when they are needed most.

 Also, most corporate insurance programs cover physical assets only when they are physically located on your premises, not when they are in transit.
-Additional insurance is available, however it is often quite expensive.
+Additional insurance is available; however, it is often quite expensive.
 Using a third party to manage and execute the transit portion of a migration allows the use of their transit insurance, typically at a much lower rate.